CafeCat/OfficeToHtml5/README.md

 2. enter a file physical path value in the property theFileURL(I know, it's not a url, it's a long story.).
 3. Invoke
 4. get the viewable url path from the property convertedHtml5Url

+(check out the branch to use URL instead of physical path)